 To get to the top, Holas doesn't let anything get overlooked.
 Her dynamic personality, work ethic and past accomplishments as a player and coach make the program's sky-high outlook seem very realistic.

 "Success comes by being obsessive about details," Holas said.
 "The little things are what separates the All-Americans from everyone else."

-Houston has appeared in six NCAA regional tournaments and twice advanced to the NCAA Super Regional.
+Houston has appeared in seven NCAA regional tournaments and twice advanced to the NCAA Super Regional.
 After starting the program only three seasons earlier, the Cougars made it to their first post-season play in 2004.
 They would taste their first victory in NCAA play with a win over Texas A&M-Corpus Christi while dropping games to No. 17 Illinois and Seton Hall.

 Houston returned to the post-season party in 2007, this time they won their first two games against No. 23 Louisiana-Lafayette and No. 7/8 Texas A&M. The Aggies would rally around their home field seed advantage as they took the next two games to eliminate the Cougars post-season dreams.

 The Cougars last two post-season appearances would prove to be the most successful as Houston won their regional bracket to advance to the Super Regionals.

 In 2008, Houston was host for the NCAA regional and Super Regional tournaments.
 The Cougars swept the competition in the regional by posting three wins over Delaware State and No. 25 Washington.
 The Cougars would split the first two games with Louisiana-Lafayette in the Super Regional before dropping the rubber match.